5.8-magnitude quake strikes Puerto Rico, damage reported

-SAN JUAN, Puerto Rico -- A 5.8-magnitude quake jolted Puerto Ricans out of their beds Monday morning, the strongest quake yet to hit the U.S. territory that has been shaking for the past week.
+SAN JUAN, Puerto Rico -- A 5.8-magnitude quake hit Puerto Rico before dawn Monday, unleashing small landslides, causing power outages and severely cracking some homes.
+It was one of the strongest quakes yet to hit the U.S. territory that has been shaking for the past week.

-The quake struck just south of the island at a relatively shallow depth of 10 kilometers (over 6 miles), according to the U.S. Geological Service.
+The quake struck at 6:32 a.m.
+(1032 GMT) just south of the island at a relatively shallow depth of 10 kilometers (6 miles), according to the U.S. Geological Service.
 There was no tsunami threat, officials said.

 "This is one of the strongest quakes to date since it started shaking on Dec.
 28," he said.
 "It lasted a long time."